Celebrating The Art Form Of African Hair Threading

 Portia Ferrari

-I think my hair reflects my personality – big and bubbly, haha.
-Keeping it in good condition is important to me and I give it extra care because it's coloured.
+I think my hair reflects my personality – big and bubbly.
+Keeping it in good condition is important to me and I give it extra care because it's colored.
 I don't depend on it to make me feel beautiful but I still treat it as an expression of who I am.

 Advertisement